Wondering what aquaponics fish to rear?

 Popular aquaponics fish

 Tilapia and trout are among the most popular aquaponics fish.
 Others include cod, perch, bass and even goldfish.
 Indeed, the final decision will largely be based on your personal preference.
-However, you might also want to check out the state laws to find out which type of fish are restricted in your state.
+However, you might also want to check out the state laws to find out which types of fish are restricted in your state.

 Tilapia is a very popular aquaponics fish as it is very resilient.
 Compared to other species, they are less sensitive to fluctuations in temperature, pH, dissolved oxygen levels and build-up in waste.
 They can also grow well in crowded tanks.
 Moreover, tilapia is able to grow and reproduce very quickly.

 Tilapia is suitable for warmer climates as their optimal temperature range is between 82 oF -86oF.
 They start to lose their resistance to disease and infections below 54 oF.
-But of course, you can still set up the aquaponics system in a room and keep it heated to grow tilapia if you are staying in colder regions
+But of course, you can still set up the aquaponics system in a room and keep it heated to grow tilapia if you are staying in colder regions.

 If you do not intend to rear aquaponics fish for consumption, you might want to consider rearing goldfish as pets.
 They are very easy to rear as they are very hardy.
 The excess goldfish can be sold to your local pet shop or aquariums for profit.